 She won the Academy Award for Best Actress and the Golden Globe Award for Best Actress - Motion Picture Drama for her role as Aurora Greenway in drama comedy movie Terms of Endearment (1983).

-She was nominated for the Academy Awards for Best Actress for her roles in films:
+She was nominated for the Academy Award for Best Actress for her role as DeeDee Rodgers in drama film The Turning Point (1977).

 She won the Golden Globe Award for Best Performance by an Actress in a Motion Picture - Drama for her role as in Madame Sousatzka (1988).